What is a Rheumatoid Arthritis Flare?

 I was so puzzled.
 What on earth does word flare mean?
 I kept reading.

-Eventually, I began to get the idea that Rheumatoid Arthritis symptoms for some patients wax and wane.
+Eventually, I began to get the idea that rheumatoid arthritis symptoms for some patients wax and wane.
 The way they tell it, it seems that for some people, RA symptoms are episodic or interrupted by periods of near relief.
 I felt like a non-RA’er on the outside looking in, trying to figure out what’s going on.
+What is a rheumatoid arthritis flare anyway?

 Now, I was really in trouble.
 Was I going to get an “F” at Google University, too?
 Was it another conflict between the reality of my Rheumatoid Arthritis symptoms and what they are supposed to be?